Last year I visited Northern Corinthia. I have been to some of these places before, while for others, it was only my first time.

 We started from Athens, and after 145 km, we arrived at the first stop of the trip, Trikala Corinthias (not to be confused with Trikala in northwestern Thessaly).
 It consists of these three small villages (or better yet, of these three quarters of the same village): the Lower (Kato), the Middle (Mesaia) and Upper (Ano) Trikala.
-It is built at an average altitude of 900m, at the slopes of Mount Kyllini (or Cyllene).
+It is built at an average altitude of 900m, on the slopes of Mount Kyllini (or Cyllene).

 Especially in the autumn/winter, when snow covers everything, it is an extremely popular destination, thanks to the metamorphosis of the scenery, its tourist infrastructure and the small ski resort nearby.
 Touristic development began after 2004 and became such a popular destination that it won the – excessive, in my humble opinion – nickname “Switzerland of Greece”.

 It is a beautiful and quick trip for anyone who wants to spend a relaxing weekend, but that’s all.
 You will not find many great attractions here, but you will find noble and beautiful people.
-You will easily find a great room with a fireplace, but hardly any non-greek tourists.
-A short stroll, especially in the Middle and Upper Trikala, is what you need to relax.
+You will easily find a great room with a fireplace, but hardly any non-Greek tourists.
+A short stroll, especially in Middle and Upper Trikala, is what you need to relax.

 I think autumn is the best time to visit, since the infinite colours in nature around you are like a symphonic orchestra for your eyes!
 The combination of significantly smaller crowds and milder climate, makes it an ideal short photo trip, if your base is Athens.